headerphoto

 Beetle-Green Sheen

-The best-marked black and chocolate birds will have a "beetle green" sheen on their coloring.
+The best-marked black and chocolate birds will have a "beetle green" sheen on their feathers.
 These are the "keeper" birds.
 The most common place to see this sheen in action will be the Cayuga or Black East Indies duck.
 Both are known for this beautiful coloring.
+Pictured is a Black feather showing the sheen.